ComparativeGenomicsToolkit/taffy/README.md

            -> bases coordinates_column
            -> bases tag_string
            -> bases
+           -> #string

 (Columns are encoded one per line.
-Each column encodes an alignment of the bases in the column (see below) and then some optional coordinates and tags.)
+Columns are either comment lines, starting with a "#" symbol and then containing an arbitrary comment string, which is ignored, or an encoding of an alignment of the bases in the column (see below) and then some optional coordinates and tags.)

-    tag_string -> '#' tags
+    tag_string -> '@' tags

     bases -> run_length_encoded_bases
           -> bases